jedi-academy/learn-4711/data/assignments/assignment1.md

 as your team name, to minimize confusion.
 Airplane and airport codes come from WAC itself, which provides relevant properties for each type of airplane.

 You might choose to model the above as one "table", or many "tables".
 You might decide to eliminate duplicate fields, or to add redundant fields.
 You might ultimately decide to use a flat file to store these, instead of a database table - if you are given the choice :-/ For this assignment, "storage" is a moot point, as you are to provide **mock data** in your model classes.

+You are welcome to create models for the data from the WACKY server, but not required to.
+If you don't, you will need to incorporate some of the data from there into your own models.

 Do NOT use a relational database for this assignment.
 Instead, build mock data, the same as was done in the starter-quotes repository you used earlier in lab.